americocunhajr/CEopt/README.md

 ## Cross-Entropy Optimizer

-**CEopt: Cross-Entropy Optimizer** is a Matlab package that implements a framework for nonconvex optimization using the Cross-Entropy (CE) method.
+**CEopt: Cross-Entropy Optimizer** is a Matlab package that implements a framework for non-convex optimization using the Cross-Entropy (CE) method.
 Due to the algorithm's relative simplicity, CEopt provides a transparent "gray-box" optimization solver with intuitive control parameters.
 It effectively handles both equality and inequality constraints through an augmented Lagrangian method, offering robustness and scalability for moderately sized complex problems. **CEopt**'s applicability and effectiveness are demonstrated through select case studies, making it a practical addition to optimization research and application toolsets.

 <p align="center">
 <img src="logo/CEoptStructure.png" width="80%">